tahahssn/sanitizepy/SECURITY.md

 ## Reporting a Vulnerability

-If you discover a security vulnerability within `cleaner-data`, please do not report it publicly via GitHub issues.
+If you discover a security vulnerability within `sanitizepy`, please do not report it publicly via GitHub issues.

 Instead, please send an email describing the vulnerability to the project maintainers.
 We will acknowledge your report within 48 hours and provide a timeline for a patch.